• Skip to primary navigation

 Make this broccolini recipe your own by varying the ingredients, amounts, or serving method.

-• Finish it with a squeeze of lemon juice or a pat of non-dairy butter at the end.
+• Finish it with a squeeze of lemon juice or a pat of vegan compound butter at the end.

 • If you're not a big kale fan, add less of it, or omit it altogether.
 You can keep everything else in the recipe the same.